The Prophet of Islam and the Jews

 Of course not!
 This is a myth.
 Islam does not in any way approve of the killing of innocent people, whether they are Christians, Jews or of any faith or philosophy.
 Prophet Muhammad said:

-This myth about Muslims entering Paradise by killing Christians, Jews or Westerners, may have been a misinterpretation of the words of Prophet Muhammad, “All those who die today will enter Paradise,” during the Battle of Badr.
+This myth about Muslims entering Paradise by killing Christians, Jews, or Westerners may have been a misinterpretation of the words of Prophet Muhammad, “All those who die today will enter Paradise,” during the Battle of Badr.

 It was here, where the Muslims were too few and not equipped for a war, that the Prophet said: “All those who die today will enter Paradise.”

-Although the saying can take several different interpretations, none of them can be interpreted as saying, “if you kill a Christian, Jew or Westerner you will enter Paradise.”
+Although the saying can take several different interpretations, none of them can be interpreted as saying, “If you kill a Christian, Jew, or Westerner, you will enter Paradise.”

-First, the Prophet was facing the pagans of Mecca, not Christians, Jews or Westerners.
-Second, the Prophet’s word “today” limits the act of entering Paradise by dying, to those who would die that day only.
+First, the Prophet was facing the pagans of Mecca, not Christians, Jews, or Westerners.
+Second, the Prophet’s word “today” limits the act of entering Paradise by dying to those who would die that day only.
 Third, the words of the Prophet were made in a situation of “defense,” not offense.
 The Prophet told his companions: “Those who die (in self-defense) will enter Paradise.”
-He did not say “all those who kill will enter Paradise.”
+He did not say, “All those who kill will enter Paradise.”
 This principle is also in line with the philosophy of Islam regarding the prevention of bloodshed and war.
 See the earlier Section: Does Islam Approve of Terrorism?
 How can this quotation of the Prophet be twisted to mean the killing of Westerners?

 The Constitution of Medina